tsaol/fmbench-orchestrator/README.md

 You can either use an existing config file included in this repo, such as [`configs/ec2.yml`](configs/ec2.yml) or create your own using the files provided in the [`configs`](configs) directory as a template.
 Make sure you are in the `fmbench-orchestrator-py311` conda environment.
 The following command runs benchmarking for the `Llama3-8b` model on an `g6e.2xlarge` and `g6e.4xlarge` instance types.

+The following command runs benchmarking on an EC2 instance, see [Benchmark for SageMaker](#benchmark-for-sagemaker) for benchmarking on SageMaker and [Benchmark for Bedrock](#benchmark-for-bedrock) for benchmarking on Bedrock.

 ```bash
 python main.py --config-file configs/ec2.yml
 ```